sygel-technology/sy-partner-contact/partner_invoicing_frequency/README.rst

 	:alt: License: AGPL-3

 ===================
-Invoicing Frecuency
+Invoicing Frequency
 ===================

-This module allows to assign a invoicing frecuency to contacts.
+This module allows to assign a invoicing frecuenqy to contacts.
 This information is transferred to sale order, purchase orders, pickings and invoices, but it can be freely edited.

 Installation
 ============